-Home methamphetamine testing is a robust topic with plenty of nuances.
-As such, we spent last week exploring an Easy Access Guide to testing overall, as well as common mistakes that can cost.
+As you may know, we spent last week exploring an Easy Access Guide to testing overall, as well as common meth testing mistakes that can cost.
 This week, we’re offering another guide on how to properly test a home for meth.

 Of course, we need to insert a small disclaimer here.
 No matter how thorough or thought-out a blog like this may be, (behold the shameless self-flattery), it’s no substitute for professional training.
 Feel free to visit last week’s post for more information about that (and why we recommend calling a professional before you attempt this process on your own.)